micmejia/bible-dump/NKJV/Mark/Mark 1.md

 It came to pass in those days _that_ Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.

 ###### 10
-And immediately, coming up [^c]from the water, He saw the heavens [^d]parting and the Spirit descending upon Him like a dove.
+And immediately, coming up from the water, He saw the heavens parting and the Spirit descending upon Him like a dove.

 ###### 11
 Then a voice came from heaven, "You are My beloved Son, in whom I am well pleased." ## Satan Tempts Jesus

 ###### 12
-Immediately the Spirit [^e]drove Him into the wilderness.
+Immediately the Spirit drove Him into the wilderness.

 ###### 13
 And He was there in the wilderness forty days, tempted by Satan, and was with the wild beasts; and the angels ministered to Him. ## Jesus Begins His Galilean Ministry

 ###### 14
-Now after John was put in prison, Jesus came to Galilee, preaching the gospel [^f]of the kingdom of God,
+Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God,

 ###### 15
-and saying, "The time is fulfilled, and the kingdom of God [^g]is at hand.
+and saying, "The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel." ## Four Fishermen Called as Disciples

 ###### 16
 And as He walked by the Sea of Galilee, He saw Simon and Andrew his brother casting a net into the sea; for they were fishermen.